 Skip to main content

-• Wants to share gardening knowledge and skills within the community through extension programs.
+• Wants to share gardening skills with the community through Extension programs.

-• Is willing to donate time to educational projects.
+• Is willing to volunteer their time to help with educational projects.

-• Do I want to learn more about plant care and gardening?
+• Do I want to learn more about plants and gardening?

-• Am I eager to participate in a practical and intensive training program?
+• Am I ready to take part in a hands‑on training program?

-• Do I have enough time to attend the training and to complete my volunteer work?
+• Do I have enough time for the classes and volunteer work?

 How Are Master Gardener Volunteers Trained?